gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 give the attacker access to the ULP.
 Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.

-When it comes to how to realize persistant storage that is highly dependent on the ULP and how it can utilize restarted SCTP Associations.
-One way can be to have an actual secure persistant storage solution accessible to the endpoint.
-In other use cases the persistance part might be accomplished be keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.
+When it comes to how to realize persistent storage that is highly dependent on the ULP and how it can utilize restarted SCTP Associations.
+One way can be to have an actual secure persistent storage solution accessible to the endpoint.
+In other use cases the persistence part might be accomplished be keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.